 The affirmative vote of the holders of a majority of the voting power represented and voting on this proposal in person or by proxy is necessary for the approval of the resolution to readopt the Check Point Executive Compensation Policy.
-In addition, the shareholders' approval must either include at least a majority of the ordinary shares voted by shareholders who are not controlling shareholders and non-interested shareholders voted against this proposal must not represent more than two percent of the outstanding ordinary shares.
-For this purpose, you are asked to indicate on the enclosed proxy card whether you are a controlling shareholder of have a personal interest in the in the inter-adoption of the Check Point Executive Compensation Policy.
+In addition, the shareholders' approval must either include at least a majority of the ordinary shares voted by shareholders who are not controlling shareholders nor are they shareholders who have a personal interest in the re-adoption of the Check Point Executive Compensation Policy, or the total ordinary shares of non-controlling shareholders and non-interested shareholders voted against this proposal must not represent more than two percent of the outstanding ordinary shares.
+For this purpose, you are asked to indicate on the enclosed proxy card whether you are a controlling shareholder or have a personal interest in the in the re-adoption of the Check Point Executive Compensation Policy.